PHPCompatibility/PHPCompatibility/.github/CONTRIBUTING.md

 ### Framework/CMS specific rulesets

-As of PHPCompatibility 8.2.0, framework/CMS specific rulesets will be accepted to be hosted from within this repository.
+Since mid 2018, framework/CMS specific rulesets will be accepted to be hosted in separate repositories in the PHPCompatibility organisation.
+If you are interested in adding a ruleset for a framework/CMS, you can request a repository for it by [opening an issue](https://github.com/PHPCompatibility/PHPCompatibility/issues/new) in this repo.

+#### Guidelines for framework/CMS specific rulesets

 A framework/CMS specific ruleset will generally contain `<exclude ...>` directives for backfills/polyfills provided by the framework/CMS to prevent false positives.